-Ryanair says could see first Boeing 737 MAX deliveries in April
+Ryanair says could start getting Boeing 737 MAX by April

-MADRID (Reuters) - Ryanair (RYA.I) could receive its first deliveries of up to 10 grounded 737 MAX aircraft from Boeing (BA.N) by April, Chief Marketing Officer Kenny Jacobs said on Tuesday, but cautioned that the timing was dependent on regulators.
+MADRID (Reuters) - Ryanair (RYA.I) could receive its first deliveries of up to 10 grounded 737 MAX aircraft from Boeing (BA.N) by April, Chief Marketing Officer Kenny Jacobs said on Tuesday, but cautioned the timing was dependent on regulators.

 That is earlier than indicated by Ryanair boss Michael O’Leary this month when he said the airline might not receive its first 737 MAX until October.